-As of December 31, 2019 and 2018, we consolidated two VIEs that lease hotel properties and, as of December 31, 2018, we also consolidated one VIE that was a management company.
+As of December 31, 2020 and 2019, we consolidated two VIEs that lease hotel properties.
 We consolidated these VIEs since we are the primary beneficiary, having the power to direct the activities that most significantly affect their economic performance.
 Additionally, we have the obligation to absorb their losses and the right to receive benefits that could be significant to them.
 The assets of our consolidated VIEs are only available to settle the obligations of the respective entities.